meterXu/selenium-ide/docs/plugins/adding-commands.md

 sidebar_label: Adding Commands
 ---

-To add a command to Selenium IDE firstly make sure to declare it in the [manifest](plugins-getting-started#the-manifest).
+To add a command to JetRecord firstly make sure to declare it in the [manifest](plugins-getting-started#the-manifest).

-After declaring the command, Selenium IDE will expect you to respond to requests for its execution and emission.
+After declaring the command, JetRecord will expect you to respond to requests for its execution and emission.

 ## Executing a Command